rohitwesley/VirtualWorkspaceMicroserviceCluster/HELP_ProjMang.md

 git add README.md
 git commit -m "Add README.md with setup instructions"
 ```
-### 7. Push the changes to the remote repository:
+### 3. Push the changes to the remote repository:
 ```
 git push --all
 git push --tags
 ```

->Now, you have combined your private repos into the "Virtual Workspace Microservice Cluster" repository, organized as modules with dummy commits for all GitFlow branches, and added a README.md file with setup instructions.
+Now, you have combined your private repos into the "Virtual Workspace Microservice Cluster" repository, organized as modules with dummy commits for all GitFlow branches, and added a README.md file with setup instructions.

-## Working with GitFlow branches
+## Setting up submodules

 ### Adding submodules
 * Research modules for testing go in research-microservices as a feature
   >Use the SSH URL for the submodule